dotnet/docs/docs/framework/configure-apps/file-schema/configuration-sections-schema.md

 <a name="dep"></a>

-# Deprecated elements
+## Deprecated elements

-The following elements have no impact on configuration:
+The following elements have no impact and should not be used:

 * **\<clear>**
 * **\<remove>**